 Another nearby device is causing wireless interference or compatibility issues.

-The most common source of wireless interference on modern systems is USB devices connected to USB 3.0 ports (you can find more details about this issue here if it could be factor on your setup).
-In addition to external devices, we've also heard of cases where internal components can compromise a mouses Bluetooth connection (for example a fingerprint scanner as discussed in this thread on Microsoft's forum).
+here if it could be factor on your setup).
+In addition to external devices, we've also heard of cases where internal components can compromise a mouses Bluetooth connection (for example a fingerprint scanner as discussed in

 The cause for problems like this are very system specific.
 So often the best approach is to replicate the issue, then make adjustments to your setup (disconnecting/disabling non-essential device) until the problem goes away.
 Once you know which devices are contributing to the problem you can then make an informed decision on how it would be best to alter your setup to avoid the problem.